Pay raises for State Highway Patrol lead to gutting of certificate-of-need bill

 CON put on shelf

-A CON is required before a health-care system or provider can build a facility, buy equipment or offer a surgical procedure, among other things.
+A CON is required before a health-care system or provider can build a facility, buy equipment or offer a surgical procedure.
 There are 28 health-care scenarios affected by the law, which took effect in 1978.

 The primary goal is to prevent unnecessary duplication of services within a community or region as a means of controlling costs.

-However, there are examples where there have been duplicate facilities, such as the community hospitals in Clemmons and Bermuda Run that are four miles apart.

-The previous version of HB126 inserted limited CON law exemptions that would affect psychiatric facilities, kidney-disease dialysis centers, intermediate care facilities, chemical-dependency treatment facilities and some continuing care retirement centers.
+The previous version of HB126 inserted limited CON exemptions that would affect psychiatric facilities, dialysis centers, intermediate care facilities, chemical-dependency treatment facilities and some continuing care retirement centers.

 However, ambulatory surgical centers were not included.